deepomicslab/PStrain-tracer/README.md

   - ```dl/``` Contains downloaded genome fastas in the same species of your interested strain.
   - ```snp/``` Contains snps calling result of genomes
   - ```tree.nwk``` The phylogenetic tree of interested strains and all strains in the sample species in newick format for further visualization or check.

+  ## Citation
+  Jiang, Yiqi, et al. "A framework to trace microbial engraftment at the strain level during fecal microbiota transplantation." bioRxiv (2022).